flaviomaa/SignalDesk/README.md

 - integration of collection, processing, and review steps
 - building useful internal tooling instead of isolated scripts

-For me, SignalDesk is less about a single script and more about designing a complete monitoring workflow.
+For me, ComplianceMonitoringTool is less about a single script and more about designing a complete monitoring workflow.